 - Listen nonjudgmentally

 - Encourage self-help and other support strategies

 WHO SHOULD TAKE THE COURSE?
 Mental Health First Aid is intended for a variety of audiences: friends and family of individuals with mental illness or addiction, key professionals (such as police officers, HR directors and primary care workers), school and college leadership, faith communities, or anyone interested in learning more about mental illness and addiction.
 Mental Health First Aid training also reaches out to Chambers of Commerce, professional associations, hospitals, nursing homes, Rotary Clubs, parent organizations, social clubs and other groups who make up the fabric of a community.
 The core Mental Health First Aid course has been successfully offered to a variety of audiences including hospital staff, employers and business leaders, faith communities, law enforcement, and the general public.
 Youth Mental Health First Aid is designed for adults whom regularly interact with adolescents, but may also be appropriate for older adolescents (16 and older) so as to encourage youth peer to peer interaction.
 Anyone who regularly works or interacts with youth – teachers, athletic coaches, mentors, juvenile justice professionals – may find the course content useful.

 For more information, contact: Dalia Ramirez, MHFA Training and Outreach Coordinator; PermiaCare; 432-570-3322; email@example.com

 Click here for more information about Mental Health First Aid

-Click here for the registration form and information for the November 6, 2020 Veterans Mental Health First Aid training
+Click HERE for the registration form and information for the May 11, 2021 Veterans Mental Health First Aid training

-Click here for the registration form and information for the December 3, 2020 Virtual Adult Mental Health First Aid training
+Click HERE for the registration form and information for the May 14, 2021 Adult Mental Health First Aid training

-Click here for the registration form and information for the December 4, 2020 Virtual Youth Mental Health First Aid training
+Click HERE for the registration form and information for the May 20, 2021 Youth Mental Health First Aid training